insektionen/x32-mqtt/README.md

 topics.
 It uses the OSC protocol to listen for changes on different OSC addresses and then publishes the correct values to the MQTT broker.

-Future us includes sending MQTT messages to control some mixers functions as well.

 ## Configuration

 Configuration is done using a config file.
 Either located in `.`